 Being intuitive with food means you are able to satisfactorily regulate your weigh, using just your body and mind.

-Now to be fair, while you learn to become an intuitive eater, you may use tools like a food journal.
+Now to be fair, while you learn to become an intuitive eater, you may use tools like a food journal, meal prep, or mindfulness.

-However, once you are truly an intuitive person with food, you won’t need a food journal.
+However, once you are truly an intuitive person with food and embrace the haes principles behind intuitive eating, you won’t need a food journal.